JustusOmbok/alx-files_manager/README.md

 0. Redis utils

 mandatory

 Inside the folder utils, create a file redis.js that contains the class RedisClient.

 RedisClient should have:

-the constructor that creates a client to Redis: any error of the redis client must be displayed in the console (you should use on('error') of the redis client) a function isAlive that returns true when the connection to Redis is a success otherwise, false an asynchronous function get that takes a string key as argument and returns the Redis value stored for this key an asynchronous function set that takes a string key, a value and a duration in second as arguments to store it in Redis (with an expiration set by the duration argument)
+the constructor that creates a client to Redis:\n any error of the redis client must be displayed in the console (you should use on('error') of the redis client)\n a function isAlive that returns true when the connection to Redis is a success otherwise, false an asynchronous function get that takes a string key as argument and returns the Redis value stored for this key an asynchronous function set that takes a string key, a value and a duration in second as arguments to store it in Redis (with an expiration set by the duration argument)